Chessweeper/Web-Client/README.md

 To build a release version of the game, run `npm run build`.
 The output is placed in the `build` directory.

+#### All NPM Commands

+`start`: run dev server

+`preview`: run output from local build directory (requires running build first)

+`build`: create production build in the `build` directory

+`test`: run unit tests

+`coverage`: run unit tests and generate a coverage report

+`format`: run prettier formatting on all files (husky does this on staged files before a commit)

+`lint`: check for eslint warnings/errors in all files

+`tsc`: run typescript compiler to check for type errors in all ts/tsx files

+`prepare`: automatically run by NPM during install to setup husky

 ## Other links

 - [Discord](https://discord.gg/VjJ95N2mV9)